Are sweeteners healthier than sugar?

 Often when people try to cut down on their sugar intake they replace it with sweeteners but are the low-calorie alternatives as healthy as we think?

-A diet high in sugar can lead to weight gain and result in serious health problems over time such as obesity, type 2 diabetes, stroke and heart disease.
+A diet high in sugar can lead to weight gain and result in serious health problems such as obesity, type 2 diabetes, stroke and heart disease.
 According to the World Health Organisation, the intake of sugars and excessive unhealthy foods have been linked to weight gain, as it provides a major and unnecessary source of calories with little or no nutritional value (2).

 In 2018, 29% of adults in England were classed as obese, which is an increase from 26% in 2016 (3).
 The continual increase in obesity not only costs the NHS more than £6 billion every year, with indirect costs at an estimated £27 billion but it also claims at least 2.8 million lives worldwide per year (4,5).